 Absolutely not.
 Despite what some radical animal rights groups like PETA broadcast, sheep and Alpaca need a haircut once a year.
 We don’t have any “factory farms” here in the Karoo either.
 If sheep or Alpaca aren’t shorn, they run the risk of overheating and dying, or having maggot infestations under the wool.
 What PETA also don’t tell people is that farmers will be paid much less for fleeces with any blood on them, and thus the shearers pockets will also be affected for accidentally cutting an animal.
 These sheep are the farmers’ lifeblood, and they are treated really well.

 Please have a look at our Ethics page for further details.

 The TOG rating that is bandied about for measuring a duvet’s warmth is actually used for polyester (plastic) and down duvets.
 It is a complicated measurement that only a scientist could understand taking into account atmospheric pressure, time, heat co-efficients and many other confusing factors for duvets that do not temperature regulate.

 We measure our duvets’ warmth by GSM (grams per square metre).
-A lovely warm duvet for winter would have a 800-850 GSM, meaning that each square metre would have over half a kilo of soft fluffy wool in it.
+A lovely warm duvet for winter would have a 800-850 GSM, meaning that each square metre would have over half a kilo of soft fluffy wool or Alpaca in it.
 A summer duvet would be between 180 to 200GSM.

 Unlike scam companies/individuals, all of our contact details such as our physical address, telephone numbers, social media accounts, etc. are freely available on our website, and you can verify the existence of us by doing a Google search and reading our reviews and social media pages.